Delivery robot: Hospital delivery

 Delivery robots can perform several tasks in hospital settings to reduce operational costs.
 The first set of tasks are for food, medical specimens, and medicine deliveries.
 With multiple sensors, the delivery robots can navigate the interior layout of the hospitals.
 They also have an electronic signal that can request an elevator ride to be able to work in multi-story buildings.
 With security concerns, some delivery robots are equipped with code and a biometric fingerprint scan to prevent unauthorized access to the contents inside the robots.
 As of 2019 there were more than 150 hospitals in the United States and elsewhere that deployed the delivery robots.
 The second set of tasks is to deliver soiled linen carts and medical waste.
 These requires heavy duty delivery robots as the weights to carry could be in several hundred pounds (several hundred kilograms).

 In Israel, Sheba Medical Center uses delivery robots to shuttle chemotherapy drugs prepared by the pharmacy department directly to the nurses to cut down the waiting time.

 Room service

 In late 2014, a room service robot named Relay was introduced by a robotics startup company, Savioke.
 When hotel staff received an order from a guest, the staff would put items inside Relay and the robot would deliver items to the guest room.
 By 2016, fleets of Relay robots were deployed at five major hotel chains.
 In August 2017, M Social hotel in Singapore introduced room service robots named AURA to assist staff in tasks such as delivering bottled water and towels to guest rooms.
-Eating such service outside of the United States.
+It was the first such service outside of the United States.

+Infrastructure inspection

+Sidewalk disruptions and the slope of access ramps are being inspected and reported by a Daxbot robot.